dshekhalev/FEC/README.md

 # FEC
 FEC Codec IP core library for some famous codes (BCH, RS, LDPC, Turbo, Polar and etc)

-FEC IP cores are a synthesable and self-documented RTL code (System Verilog) with limited functionality and performance to explore or using for any applications.
+FEC IP cores are synthesable and self-documented RTL code (System Verilog) with limited functionality and performance to explore or using for any applications.

 The library contain:
 1. BCH code with optional erasures